 An injury associated with Farxiga is ketoacidosis.
 SGLT2 inhibitors, like Farxiga and Invokana block pathways the body typically uses to metabolize glucose, causing glucose to be excreted through urination.
 This causes the body to stop breaking down glucose for use as energy.
 When there is not enough glucose for the body to metabolize, it breaks down fat instead.
 Breaking down fat releases acid into the blood leading to dangerously high levels of blood acids or ketones.
 This occurrence is known as ketoacidosis.

 The FDA has released safety communications regarding Farxiga, including reporting on 73 adverse events between 2013 and 2015.
 The first communication warned about the symptoms and dangers of ketoacidosis and was accompanied by a label change requirement.
 In a second safety announcement, the FDA required a stronger safety warning regarding kidney injury on Farxiga and Xigduo XR labels.

 The eighteen cases currently involved in the litigation have been consolidated under Multidistrict Litigation (MDL) No. 2776, In Re: Farxiga (Dapagliflozin) Products Liability Litigation.
 The MDL was formed in the Southern District of New York and assigned to the Honorable Judge Lorna G. Schofield.

 GoldenbergLaw is currently accepting Farxiga cases.
 If you took Farxiga and have been diagnosed with ketoacidosis you may be entitled to compensation.
-Please call us toll free at 877-544-1757 for a free consultation or fill out the form to the right.
+Please call us toll-free at 612-436-5026 for a free consultation.